So you’re a new blogger and thinking of starting your very own blog? Congratulations!

-You’re thinking of starting a new blog?
-Congratulations!
 It is a very rewarding experience when you do what you love.
-It can also be a very long road until you see worthwhile results.
+It can also be a very long road when you start out as a new blogger until you see worthwhile results.
 Don’t worry though, for those who actually achieve their goals, reap the rewards immensely.

-So, to make things easier for you, I’ve compiled a shortlist of tips for those considering starting a blog.
+So, to make things easier for you, I’ve compiled a list of blogging tips that can help you get started on your blogging journey.

 This post may contain affiliate links.
 This means that I get a commission if you purchase through my links, at no cost to you.
 You can read the full disclosure here.